niklauslee/staruml-docs/docs/source/modeling-with-uml/working-with-class-diagram.rst

 To show an Interface as Socket notation, Interface should have dependants (See :ref:`uml-dependency`) and then change Stereotype Display to Icon or Icon with Label (See :ref:`format-stereotype-display`).

+To suppress Attributes, see :ref:`format-suppress-attributes`.

+To suppress Operations, see :ref:`format-suppress-operations`.

+To hide Operation signatures, see :ref:`format-show-operation-signature`.

 .. _uml-generalization: